Smith Vantage MIPS

 Boa Tensioning System

 Boa closure systems are the easiest to use on the market.
-You’ve probably spotted them on other outdoor gear and accessories, from snowshoes to footwear.
+You’ve probably spotted them on other outdoor gear and accessories, from backcountry snowshoes to footwear.
 But for anyone unfamiliar, a Boa is a simple dial—in this case, on the back of the helmet—that tightens and loosens much easier than any strap system we've used.
 When tightened, the dial locks in place to prevent unwanted adjustment.
 Smith’s Boa system, in particular, sports a 360-degree design that targets both forward and lateral fit, helping the Vantage conform evenly to your head.

 At 17.6 ounces, the women's Smith Vantage MIPS has a fairly average weight within the ski helmet market.
-Compared to similarly priced, full-featured models like the Oakley Mod 5 (20 ounces), Smith Valence MIPS (19 ounces), and Giro Stellar MIPS (19 ounces), the Vantage undercuts the competition, but not by much.
+Compared to similarly priced, full-featured models like the Oakley Mod 5 (20 ounces), Smith Liberty MIPS (19 ounces), and Giro Stellar MIPS (19 ounces), the Vantage undercuts the competition, but not by much.
 Going ultralight with an option like the Salomon MTN Lab (13.25 ounces) sacrifices features and comfort to appeal to ounce-counting backcountry-goers, but if you split your time between in- and out-of-bounds, the extra weight shouldn’t matter much.
 As I mentioned above, I was glad to have the cozy liner and easy-to-adjust vents and chin strap, even though they add a little bulk.

-After a season of rigorous testing, I’m happy to report no durability issues with the Vantage.
+After a very full season of testing, I’m happy to report no durability issues with the Vantage helmet.
 There’s no fraying or loosening of any stitching in the liner, and there are no obvious signs of wear on any other part of the helmet (which is to be expected with a tough ABS plastic upper).
 The only part of this helmet I’ve had a problem with is the goggle lock on the back—the elastic and hook system proved a little hard to get used to compared to the snap systems I’m more familiar with.
 That said, once I was accustomed to it, I grew to like the secure and user-friendly lock.